sar1008/m3-typescript-colorpicker/README.md

 ## Iteration 1
 - Create a new JSX Component Class "RectangleConfigurator.tsx", it should render "Hello I'm a rectangle configurator"
-- add <SquareConfigurator /> to the render() method of App.tsx
+- import and RectangleConfigurator.tsx to App.tsx and add the JSX Component to the render() method of App.tsx
 - Create as new JSX Component Class "DimensionConfigurator.tsx", it should render "I'm a DimensionConfigurator"
-- add two times <DimensionConfigurator/> to the render method of the SquareConfigurator.tsx
+- add two DimensionConfigurator components to the render method of the SquareConfigurator.tsx

 ## Iteration 2
 - add the property "Dimension" to the DimensionConfigurator Class